English | Lietuviškai

 2.1.1 Saving the Peropesis live ISO image to a USB drive in Linux environment (GUI)

 In the Linux environment the Peropesis ISO image can be saved to a USB drive using graphical user interface-accessible (GUI) programs.
-This section provides instructions on how to write an ISO image using the Startup Disk Creator program available through the graphical environment
+This section provides instructions on how to write an ISO image using the Startup Disk Creator program available through the graphical environment.

 Required components